0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 What is an Interrupt?
 --------------------------------------------------------------------------------

 We have already heard of the word `interrupt` in several parts of this book.
 We even saw a couple of examples of interrupt handlers.
-In the current chapter we will start from the theory i.e.,
+In the current chapter we will start from the theory, i.e.

 * What are `interrupts` ?
 * What are `interrupt handlers`?